Rajan Parrikar Music Archive

 Yet in another sense, by losing all, it was Ekalavya who triumphed.
 Deprived of a living teacher, he fixed his mind on the very essence of the guru, the principle of guidance and surrender, and through unswerving focus attained mastery.
 His clay image was no ordinary form but proof that true initiation can take place within.

-The Mahabharata is rich in such collisions, a moral minefield where the most righteous are often driven to error, and the villainous have their moments of light.
-The bad are not wholly bad, nor the good entirely pure.
-The epic grants no one the comfort of moral certainty.
+The Mahabharata is rich in such collisions, a moral minefield where the righteous are driven to error and the villainous reveal flashes of light.
+No one in its vast canvas is wholly pure or wholly corrupt.
+The epic denies the comfort of moral certainty.

 What is here may be found elsewhere; what is not here is to be found nowhere.